 Get a handle on your conditional forwarder DNS rules

-Conditional forwarder DNS rules are hard to manage at scale in hybrid cloud environments.
-A centralized and automated DNS platform can help.
+Conditional forwarder DNS rules are hard to manage at scale in the cloud.
+Learn how BlueCat’s centralized and automated DNS platform can help.

 When cloud applications move to different places, conditional forwarder DNS rules act as the network version of a detour sign.
 For a local DNS server to answer queries from a client, it needs to know the data’s location.
 When data moves, the conditional forwarding rule diverts queries to the correct location.